acteng/update-your-capital-schemes/docs/user-guide/index.md

     ![Created your GOV.UK One Login](create-success.png)

-1. \pagebreak You are now logged in and will be able to see your capital schemes:
+1. \pagebreak You are now signed in and will be able to see your capital schemes:

     ![Your schemes](schemes.png)